Backooo/spotify_data_analysis/README.md

      ```
 ## Usage
 To run the script:
-1. Navigate to the project directory.
+1. Navigate to the project directory
-2. Run `python main.py` and follow the prompts to select your time range for analysis.
+2. Run `python main.py` and follow the prompts to select your time range for analysis